 Can I Give My Dog Something For Depression?
-Answer: Yes, with vet approval
+Answer: Yes, with vet help

 Another Treatment Option

-If your pooch ingested a prescription drug, such as an SSRI antidepressant, immediately visit a veterinary professional.
-Depending on the dose, it could be serious as these medications are potent.
-Bring the pill bottle with you so the professional can properly access the situation.
+These depression medications are potent.
+Bring the pill bottle with you so the professional can access the situation.

 Assessing Your Priorities

-People lead busy lives and sometimes neglect their dogs to some degree.
-If you’re away from home all day this can affect their outlook.
-Try to improve the situation and get outside with your dog more often.
-Look them in the eyes and provide positive reinforcement.
+People lead busy lives.
+If you’re away from home all day this can affect your buddy’s outlook.
+Improve the situation by geting outside with your dog.
+Play with them more often.